Graphic Design With Foundation Year

 Graphic Design for...

-In this module you will research how 21st century designers are expanding their role beyond the aesthetic and commercial and are applying their creative skills contributing to social, ecological and political issues.
-You will participate in several projects intended to help the development of socially responsible design practices and the broadening of perspective on how and where design can be applied in an ethical manner.
+In this module you will research how 21st century designers are expanding their role beyond the aesthetic and commercial and are applying their creative skills to social, ecological and political issues.
+You will participate in several projects intended to help the development of socially responsible design practices and the broadening of perspectives on how and where design can be applied in an ethical manner.
 These projects may range from devising and communicating inventive proposals to local level, everyday problems, to larger and more complex global issues such as food production, energy consumption, mass education and the protection and improvement of natural ecosystems and resources.

 Critical and Professional Contexts 2